 California Office of Statewide Planning and Development

 Hospital discharge data sets are publicly available to download for free.
-No IRB approval needed, no intermediary or data broker, no password protection.
 You can find aggregated data on AHRQ quality indicators conveniently available to download in Excel or as a PDF.